Taft Museum of Art staff share their favorites from the Museum’s permanent collection

 The incredible delicacy of the painting technique makes me marvel: Van der Neer uses extremely fluid paint applied with fine-pointed brushes.
 Thin layers of almost translucent color create a luminous effect, as if forms are seen under a soft atmosphere.
 Light casts pearly reflections on the clouds and evokes the warm glow of late afternoon.
 Van der Neer’s observation of the clouds is masterful—it looks ahead to the 19th-century British painter John Constable—and yet I also like the old-fashioned, elegantly decorative patterning of the dark foliage of the trees silhouetted against the sky.
 It is the synthesis of amplitude and precision that captivates me, I think.
 It is as if the artist has managed to convey his own intense appreciation of the beauty of this place.

-—Lynne Ambrosini, Chief Curator
+—Lynne Ambrosini, Deputy Director, Curatorial Affairs, and Chief Curator

 Still Life with Tilted Basket of Fruit, Vase of Flowers, and Shells, about 1640–45, Balthasar van der Ast

 I have always been amazed by nature’s diversity, down to its smallest manifestations.
 When I was growing up, I collected rocks, captured insects, and observed the life cycles of creatures in a small creek near my house.
 The variety of flora and fauna in Van der Ast’s still life represents the same kind of fascination on the part of the artist and Dutch culture.
 Looking closely at nature is a way for many people to access a kind of spiritual awe.
 Experiencing the natural world now, as an adult, always revives that sense of wonder I felt in my childhood.

 —Tamera Lenz Muente, Associate Curator